 FCR and egg production and high mortality

-Developing a toxin binder which is natural in origin will help in optimizing the nutrient absorption and biotransformation of various toxins from the system.
+Developing a toxin binder that is natural in origin will help in optimizing the nutrient absorption and biotransformation of various toxins from the system.
 Natural ingredients like bioactive charcoal and clay help to bind the toxins from the system.
-Organic acids help in maintaining the normal gut pH and act as mould inhibitor.
+Organic acids help in maintaining the normal gut pH and act as mold inhibitors.
 Prebiotics helps to maintain beneficial gut microflora in the birds.
 Herbal extracts provide hepatoprotective and hepato stimulant effect and improve the feed digestion for better performance and production of the bird.

 Thus in nutshell, a toxin binder should prevent the formation and bio-activation of mycotoxins into toxic metabolites, prevent systemic deleterious effects of absorbed mycotoxins, improve liver function, enhance the utilization of nutrients, FCR and production performance in poultry.

-Livestock industry is an important component of the agricultural sector of any country producing meat, eggs, beef, pork, eggs and other quality products of animal origin.
-This industry plays a vital role in market development and use of technology.
+The livestock industry is an important component of the agricultural sector of any country producing meat, eggs, beef, pork, eggs, and other quality products of animal origin.
+This industry plays a vital role in market development and the use of technology.
 Food safety is universally recognized as a public health priority.
 It requires a holistic approach, from production to consumption.
 Various aspects of animal production are at risk from biological, chemical and physical agents.
-These agents canenter food-producing animals and animal products through a wide variety of exposure points in the production, with high potential risks for the consumers.
-Therefore it is essential that Good Management Practices are followed in the meat production to address these hazards.
+These agents can enter food-producing animals and animal products through a wide variety of exposure points in the production, with high potential risks for the consumers.
+Therefore it is essential that Good Management Practices are followed in meat production to address these hazards.
 Following are the recommended Good Practices that should be followed on the farm;

 Some other Farm management practices include; Litter